davidus27/sentrygun/README.md

 ## Launch
+To create this program you need to clone this repo for both Client and Server.
+Install the required libraries (and Python if you don't have it installed yet) and set static IP address on Server side.
+### Clone
 First you need to clone this repo to both Server and Client.
-### Clone
 ```
 $git clone https://github.com/davidus27/sentrygun/tree/master
 $cd sentrygun